 - Provide a helpful view of your case as a third party

 If you have a strong case, your attorney may deal with your case without fees.
-It is because there might be a possibility that the court may order the creditor or collection agency to pay all legal fees including the fees of your attorney.
+It is because there might be a possibility that the court may order the creditor or collection agency to pay all legal fees, including the fees, to your attorney.

 5. Take legal action against the plaintiff

 If you have solid proof that your debt collector has violated the laws of debt collection, as per the Fair Debt Collection Practices Act (FDCPA), you may be able to take strict legal action against the debt collector.
 You may successfully sue them for violating the debt collections practices act and get statutory damage charges of $1,000, plus other monetary losses.